enterthecosmos/enterthecosmos.github.io/_posts/2021-03-04-privileged-poor.markdown

 In the above examples, I see myself mostly in James.
 My undergraduate institution was rather average and focussed on work readiness, but through random chance I found myself doing research.
 Eventually, that lead me to get a full cost scholarship to do my PhD at Cambridge.
 Making that jump has been difficult, but I see the additional benefits I get just by being here.
 I see the insane wealth of this institution and how it opens doors for its graduates regardless of their background prior.
 I am privileged by being here, and it is not right that I (and others like Tom and Harry) should get such overwhelming public recognition for our sob stories.

-<blockquote>I was disadvantaged up until PhD, but now it is time to set that role aside and accept that I am, at least to some extent, privileged and elite.</blockquote>
+I was disadvantaged up until PhD, but now it is time to set that role aside and accept that I am, at least to some extent, privileged and elite.

 [^1]: okay, it was an internet argument...